iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ### Generate Counterfactual Predictions

 Counterfactuals were generated across pre-test, test, and cooldown windows.
-Minimal difference during the pre-test period validates model fit.
+Minimal difference during the pre-test period (i.e. centered around 0) validates model fit.

 The AQI model had a very high R² of 0.98, indicating a robust counterfactual.
 The ED visit model had a more modest R² of 0.60, which, although statistically significant, suggests greater uncertainty and wider confidence intervals around causal estimates.